ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
+         <h3>This Afternoon</h3>Showers and thunderstorms likely.
+Mostly sunny.
+High near 90, with temperatures falling to around 88 in the afternoon.
+South
-         <h3>This Afternoon</h3>A chance of showers and thunderstorms.
-Mostly sunny, with a high near 89.
-South wind around 9 mph.
-Chance of precipitation
+         wind around 9 mph.
+Chance of precipitation is 60%.<br></div>
-         is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Showers and thunderstorms.
+         <h3>Tonight</h3>Showers and thunderstorms likely before 7pm, then showers and thunderstorms.
 Mostly cloudy, with a low around 71.
+South wind
-South wind 6 to 9 mph.
+         6 to 9 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">